EMANG-KAUST/Spectrogram_AS_Frontiers/README.md

 - Functions : This folder contains the different functions used in the project

--Data: The dataset used is this project can be downloaded in : https://peterhcharlton.github.io/pwdb/index.html
+- Data: The dataset used is this project can be downloaded in : https://peterhcharlton.github.io/pwdb/index.html

 - Results: Every time you run the algorithms the result will be saved in this folder